 Bless the LORD, O my soul!

-With the new year, we often think back on the old.
+As the new year approaches we often think back on the old.
 We attempt to think of resolutions to help us correct our flaws, and hopefully, give ourselves a second chance in the new year.
-We are blessed to have a God who grants second chances.
+We are blessed to have a God who grant second chances.
 In fact, He grants an infinite number of chances.
 This is good news because most of us mess up the second chance fairly quickly.
 One of the amazing facets of God’s character is His incredible patience with us.
 Psalm 86:15 says it well: “But you, O Lord, are a God merciful and gracious, slow to anger and abounding in steadfast love and faithfulness.”

 Just as God is patient and forgiving, He wants His children to be patient with and forgiving of others.
 “Put on then, as God’s chosen ones, holy and beloved, compassionate hearts, kindness, humility, meekness, and patience” (Colossians 3:12).
 He gives us second chances, and we must give the same to others.
 Jesus gives a stern warning to those who refuse to forgive, saying that if we will not forgive others, God will not forgive us.
 If someone is truly repentant, then we are obligated to forgive.
 Matthew 18:21-22 says “Then Peter came up and said to him, “Lord, how often will my brother sin against me, and I forgive him?
 As many as seven times?”
 Jesus said to him, “I do not say to you seven times, but seventy-seven times.”